hack3d/deb-packaging/README.md

-# OpenIO Debian and Ubuntu packaging
+# Stockanalyses Debian and Ubuntu packaging

-This repository gathers the deb packaging files used to build OpenIO softwares.
+This repository gathers the deb packaging files used to build Stockanalyses softwares.

 ## Setup